 Recently, though, the re-passed (also called ‘raisin’) coffee beans have a flavor profile that many coffee drinkers find to be far sweeter than traditional coffees because of the extended ripening time before fermentation begins.
 You can read more about these methods for Coffee Processing.

 Are Santos Beans the best Brazilian coffee?

-The Brazilian Santos Coffee are perhaps the best known coffee beans, from the port of the same name and harvested from the original plants that were imported from French Guiana.
-These beans produce the highest quality coffee, and are considered the best Brazil has to offer.
-Bourbon Santos is considered the best while Flat Bean Santos is of lesser quality but still acceptable to most coffee drinkers.
+The Brazilian Santos Coffee beans are likely the most renowned of all the coffee grown in Brazil.
+They are descendants of the original coffee plants imported here, and are very high quality.
+Bourbon Santos is considered the highest grade, while Flat Bean Santos is of lesser quality but still acceptable to most coffee drinkers.